chocolatey/choco-wiki/CreatePackages.md

 ### 2. The default installation path of your .msi/.exe setup file

 The original creator probably had a reason for choosing a specific default installation path.
-If you think, the user should be able to customize this path and you, the package owner, know how to pass a custom path on to the installer, then you should use `%chocolatey_bin_root%`.
+If you think, the user should be able to customize this path and you, the package maintainer, know how to pass a custom path on to the installer, then you should use `%chocolatey_bin_root%`.

 ### 3. The package directory in `%ChocolateyInstall%\lib\mypackage`